KarMiles/polish-girl-painting/README.md

 Meta tags description and keywords have been added in the base page for the benefit of search engine optimisation.

+**Sitemaps**

+For directing search engines on the site two files were created:
+- sitemap.xml
+- robots.txt

+Inclusion protocol

+For enabling search engines to index the website Sitemaps was used.
+Sitemaps is a protocol in XML format meant for a webmaster to inform search engines about URLs on a website that are available for web crawling.
+For this purpose the file sitemap.xml was crated on the site [XML-Sitemaps](https://www.xml-sitemaps.com/) and placed in root folder.

+Exclusion protocol

+To direct search engines to the sitemap and exclude chosen areas of the webpage from crawlers a file robots.txt is added in root folder.
+The files tells search robots to exclude folders: accounts, bag and checkout.

 ## 3.ii Marketing